OneBusAway/onebusaway-iphone/README.md

 ## Test latest development release

-If you would like to help test the latest development builds signup on our [TestFlight page](http://tflig.ht/1ac8oEg).
+If you would like to help test the latest development release signup on our [TestFlight page](http://tflig.ht/1ac8oEg).

+Have a jailbroken device?
+[Install the latest commit build](https://github.com/bbodenmiller/onebusaway-iphone-test-releases)

 ## Build instructions